-- 43. A threshold issue before the Tribunal is the admissibility of the Appellants' claims challenging the legality of the decision taken by the Bank in March 2017 to switch from the SVR to the FTR as the reference interest rate. - 44.
+- 51. A threshold issue before the Tribunal is the admissibility of the Appellant's claims challenging the legality of the decision taken by the Bank in March 2017 to switch from the SVR to the FTR as the reference interest rate. - 52.
 In the Bank's view, the scope of review should be limited to the change implemented in November 2022 and should not include the decision in March 2017 to change the reference rate because it is no longer timely for review.
-The Bank maintains that the Appellants were in a position to know or find out about the change at the time by examining the AskHR portal, and the Bank did not conceal this information from them.
+The Bank maintains that the Appellant was in a position to know or find out about the change at the time by examining the AskHR portal, and the Bank did not conceal this information from them.
 As the Bank only followed the available published rates, these rates would or could have been known by staff by checking Barclays' website.
-The Appellants could have asked about or challenged the calculation of their mortgage subsidies at the time, but they did not do so.
-According to the Bank, they cannot credibly maintain that they were unaware of their conditions of employment before January 2023, as they could have queried the calculation of their mortgage subsidy if they considered that the rate applied by the Bank was inconsistent with the publicly available variable rate published by Barclays. - 45.
-The Appellants contend that they had not been properly notified about the changes made by the Bank to the reference rate and only understood fully what had transpired as a result of their 2023 audit.
-Because the Bank failed to disclose or communicate the 2017 switch between different reference rates to the affected staff members, they did not know and could not have known about this at the time and were therefore not in a position to challenge the decision.
-In this regard, they point out that the 9 March 2017 communication from HR stated that "the variable mortgage rate published by Barclays PLC has recently changed from 3.99% to 3.74%."
+The Appellant could have asked about or challenged the calculation of her mortgage subsidy at the time, but she did not do so.
+According to the Bank, she cannot credibly maintain that she was unaware of this condition of employment before January 2023, as she could have queried the calculation of her mortgage subsidy if she considered that the rate applied by the Bank was inconsistent with the publicly available variable rate published by Barclays.

+- 53. The Appellant contends that she had not been properly notified about the changes made by the Bank to the reference rate and only understood fully what had transpired as a result of the 2023 audit by similarly affected Non-Flex staff.
+Because the Bank failed to disclose or communicate the 2017 switch between different reference rates to the affected staff members, she did not know and could not have known about this at the time and was therefore not in a position to challenge the decision.
+In this regard, she points out that the 9 March 2017 communication from HR stated that "the variable mortgage rate published by Barclays PLC has recently changed from 3.99% to 3.74%."
 However, this statement was in fact misleading, as there had been no decrease in the interest rates during the first quarter of 2017; rather, the reduction was due to the switch from SVR to FTR, which was not notified to any of the affected eligible staff members.
-The Appellants thus contend that "[w]ithout having transparent disclosure of the change in the reference rate, including in particular the reasons for the change, [they] were unable to exercise their right to formally challenge the switch at that time."
-Accordingly, in the Appellants' view, the 2017 decision to change from the SVR to the FTR is still timely for challenge.

-46. Section IV, paragraph 4.03 of the Directive on the Appeals Process provides as follows:
+The Appellant thus contends that "[w]ithout having transparent disclosure of the change in the reference rate, including in particular the reasons for the change, [she] was unable to exercise her right to formally challenge the switch at that time."
+Accordingly, in her view, the 2017 decision to change from the SVR to the FTR is still timely for challenge. - 54.
+Section IV, paragraph 4.03 of the Directive on the Appeals Process provides as follows: